 Inclusion works!
 Lessons learned on the inclusion of people with disabilities in a food security project for ultra poor women in Bangladesh.

-In 2021 I have supported the Dutch Coalition on Disability and Development to develop a series of Quick Guides.
+I have supported the Dutch Coalition on Disability and Development to develop a series of Quick Guides.
 These guides help development practitioners to take practical steps towards disability inclusion in their programmes.
 We have brought together a selection of practical tools and background information that will help kick-start the inclusion process.

 Quick Guide Towards Disability Inclusive Humanitarian Action: This guide is developed for programme managers, proposal developers and field coordinators who are involved in the development,, implementation, monitoring and evaluation of humanitarian action programmes.